 What follows describes the general enrolment process that we used which consisted of five discrete stages (each of which accounted for significant drop-outs):

 Initial application by the potential Challenger prompting an:-

 Invitation to submit a preliminary questionnaire (from which we could assess inclusion or exclusion)

 Subject to (2), an invitation to submit a twenty-question baseline questionnaire followed (allowing us to develop a starting health score for each individual).

 On receipt of each completed baseline questionnaire moxa was sent out along with detailed instructions also asking them to confirm to us the day they started their Challenge.

 At the end of each challenger’s 100 days, we invited each finisher to complete a ‘final’ questionnaire which comprised the original questions (from which we could develop final comparative individual scores) along with a few others intended to give us a better picture of how they experienced the 100 days of moxa.

-With these two key scores we have calculated individual improvement indices from which to develop average improvement indices for each protocol.
+With these two key scores at start and finish we have calculated individual improvement indices from which to develop average improvement indices for each protocol.
 In the course of the Challenge we also developed a ‘control group’ (comprising those who told us that moxa ‘wasn’t for them’ after we had sent them their moxa, but who were nevertheless willing to answer the same final questionnaires around 100 days after we originally sent them their moxa).
 We thus ended up with 5 groups – four of which reflected the four protocols, and one of which could be defined as reflecting ‘no moxa’ at all.

 Here are the details of each protocol.
 In all cases the moxa was intended to be done on a daily basis over a period of 100 days.
 It is worth noting that, apart from the theoretical reasons for selecting these points, we also found them to be commonly palpatory reactive in our preliminary palpatory assessments of our own first clinical long-hauler patients.